 Chase the waterfalls

-Did you know that waterfalls are scattered all around the Garden State, some small and some up to 77-feet tall?
+Did you know that waterfalls are scattered around the Garden State, some small and some up to 77 feet tall?
 Explore everything from Buttermilk Falls in Layton to Tillman Ravine in Branchville.
-Waterfalls in New Jersey are always a fun, family-friendly idea with an excellent reward at the end when you reach the destination.
+Waterfalls in New Jersey are always a fun, family-friendly idea with an excellent reward when you reach your destination.
 And don’t miss the second largest waterfall by volume east of the Mississippi at Paterson Great Falls in Paterson, NJ.

 You can’t miss the lighthouse views from the ground and above; it’s one of those family-friendly things to do in NJ this summer.
 Photo Credit: istock/EduardMoldoveanuPhotography